-List 1: Misdemeanor Cases and Misdemeanor Probation Violations

-Attorneys on List 1 will represent indigent persons accused of misdemeanors and misdemeanor probation violations in all proceedings before the District Court.
-They will also represent respondents in show cause orders alleging contempt in District Court criminal proceedings (but not in child support contempt matters).
+List 1: Misdemeanor Cases and Misdemeanor Probation Violations proceedings (but not in child support contempt matters).
 Attorneys who are appointed to misdemeanors or misdemeanor probation violations in District Court should continue their representation of the defendants on de novo appeals in Superior Court; however, an attorney on List 1 who is conducting his or her first jury trial in Superior Court must have previously served as second chair on a jury trial or have a second chair, if reasonably available, appointed by the Court to assist with the trial.